 - It has been the practice for governments to exercise restraint in making significant appointments in the pre-election period.
 Whether or not a particular appointment is "significant" is a matter of judgement.
-A case by case assessment is required, taking into account factors such as: - 9.1 the public profile of the position or organisation; - 9.2 whether the organisation has a significant strategic or decision making role; - 9.3 whether the organisation controls significant assets or funds; - 9.4 whether the organisation is an executive body, as opposed to an advisory or technical one. - It would be helpful if Ministers were able to consider, at an early stage, the significant appointments within their portfolios that are due to commence during the pre-election period.
+There is no "blanket ban" on the making of such appointments.
+Rather a case-by-case assessment is required, taking into account factors such as: - 10.1 the public profile of the position or organisation; - 10.2 whether the organisation has a significant strategic or decision-making role; - 10.3 whether the organisation controls significant assets or funds; - 10.4 whether the organisation is an executive body, as opposed to an advisory or technical one. - It would be helpful if Ministers were able to consider, at an early stage, the significant appointments within their portfolios that are due to commence during the pre-election period.
 The post-election period (and particularly any caretaker government period) can also be a difficult time for Ministers to make appointments.
-Officials should therefore review the appointments that will need to be made by their Minister during the period from June to late 2017, including appointments to a newly established board during this time.
+Officials should therefore review the appointments that will need to be made by their Minister during the period from July to late 2023, including appointments to any newly established board during this time.